California (Blink-182 album): Recording and production

+For Hoppus and Barker, working within this broader creative circle required reassessing what elements constituted the band's core identity.
+The process led them to articulate the fundamentals of the Blink-182 aesthetic—concise melodies, an interplay of humor and earnestness, and wide-screen choruses.
 Feldmann felt it was a challenge to work with a new version of Blink-182 while both keeping its legacy and moving the group into a new territory.
 Feldmann's "agenda was to have an album that was palatable for a generation of ADD kids."
 The band members and Feldmann felt a breakthrough in direction with the song "Cynical", which they immediately chose as the opening song on the album.
 According to Hoppus, the band recorded a total of nearly 50 songs.
 By mid-February, the album was "70–80%" complete, according to Barker, and work was reportedly completed in early March 2016.
 By the end of March, the group were still narrowing down the songs that would be present on the album.
 The trio posted their progress via their respective social media accounts during the recording, in the form of Snapchat and Instagram clips.
 All parties seemed satisfied with the record.
 While recording, Barker told an interviewer that "It's honestly the best material we've written or put out in years.
 I haven't been excited about a Blink album like this in a long time."
 Feldmann commented, "I'm just so excited to have people hear it.
 I'd say it's one of the best records I've ever made in my life."